yahyabakleh12/streetserver2/README.md

 ### Roles and permissions

 StreetServer2 implements role-based access control (RBAC).
+The initial SQL dump defines a `superadmin` role linked to user id 1, granting full access to all permissions.
 Each user may belong to one or more roles.
 Roles are assigned permissions which gate access to the management endpoints.
 The application defines three permission names used by the
 API: